hassankhan/config/README.md

 by name files will be generated.
 Then it will use the same principle of the constructor with an array of files to generate the keys.

+**Please, note that each config file overwrites any values from the last.**

 Use `get()` to retrieve values:
 ```php
 // Get value using key